WORKSOP SNOOKER RULES

 15. Matches are to start at 7.30 p.m. prompt.
 It is the responsibility of the home teamís captain to have the table ready for this time.
 In each match teams must provide a referee and a marker.

 16. The league is a handicap league and the maximum start for new players is Plus +10.
 The onus is on the team captain, when registering the team to put the new players off what he considers is a fair mark.
 Plus 10 being the maximum.
 The Committee will alter handicap marks as it sees fit.
 The handicap is now open ended allowing all players to find their true handicap mark, however still with a maximum start of 60 points.
-Ex professionals coming back in to the league will start off at least minus 40 at the Committees discretion The Committee now has the ability to police new players who are entered of an unrepresentative handicap by removing some or all of the points gained from this player, then the Committee will set a fair mark for that player.
+The Committee now has the ability to police new players who are entered of an unrepresentative handicap by removing some or all of the points gained from this player, then the Committee will set a fair mark for that player.

-17. Handicap changes are to be implemented after a player has played four matches.
+17. Handicap changes are to be implemented after a player has played Three then again after four matches.
 The following formula will apply;

-Played 4 Won 4 Lost 0 - The handicap mark goes down by 10 points.
+Played 4 Won 4 Lost 0 - The handicap mark goes down by 5 more points.

-Played 4 Won 0 Lost 4 - The handicap mark goes up by 10 points.
+Played 4 Won 0 Lost 4 - The handicap mark goes up by 5 more points.

 All new players entering the league will have their handicap altered after each frame in his first block of 4.
 5 point alteration either way after EACH FRAME.
 Then after their first 4 frames the player will be handicapped like all other player above in Rule 17.